-Emtricitabine/Tenofovir is indicated for the treatment of HIV-1 infected adolescents, with NRTI resistance or toxicities precluding the use of first line agents, aged 12 to < 18 years.
-The recommended dose of tenofovir disoproxil in adolescents aged 12 to < 18 years is 200 mg/245 mg (one tablet) once daily taken orally with food.
+HIV-1/chronic hepatitis B: In adolescents aged 12 to < 18 years and weighing \ge 35 kg, the recommended dose of tenofovir disoproxil is 245 mg (one tablet) once daily taken orally with food.

 Reduced doses of tenofovir disoproxil are used for treatment of HIV-1 infected paediatric patients aged 2 to < 12 years.
-As Emtricitabine/Tenofovir is available only as 200 mg / 245 mg film-coated tablets, it is not suitable for the use in paediatric patients aged 2 to < 12 years.
+As Tenofovir disoproxil Mylan is available only as 245 mg film-coated tablets, it is not suitable for the use in paediatric patients aged 2 to < 12 years.